Deanonymizing Ethereum Validators: The P2P Network Has a Privacy Issue: Mitigations

 \subsection{Defending Against DoS}

-The implications we outline in \Cref{sec:implications} contain two attack vectors that are based on DoS.
+Both main threats outlined in \Cref{sec:threatmodel} can be exercised by employing DoS.
 A (partial) mitigation could thus consist of defending against DoS attacks.
 We consider this defense independently, as it is typically orthogonal to anonymity.

 \Paragraph{Network Layer Defenses} The creators of libp2p provide a list of implemented mitigations~\cite{libp2p2020dosmitigation}, including limiting maintained connections, rate-limiting incoming connections, and automatically adjusting the firewall.
 Nonetheless, manual intervention may still be necessary, as these measures are not expected to fully prevent an attack.